yxni98/PLP_PROJECT/README.md

 To see results from different settings, just modify the 'config.py'.

 ## detailed workflow
-1. Run the 'dataset.py', the laptop review files under the 'laptop_raw_data' directory would be combined and generate 'train/val/test' files under the path 'data/raw/', which are all in 'xml' format, record the correct aspect terms and the corresponding sentiment labels from each given sentence.
+1. Run the 'dataset.py', the laptop review files under the 'laptop_raw_data' directory would be combined and generate 'train/val/test' files under the path 'data/raw/', which are all in 'xml' format, recording the correct aspect terms and the corresponding sentiment labels from each given sentence.
 Note that train : val : test = 8 : 1 : 1 (see line 64 in 'data_utils/data_transfer.py').
-Then it generates 'log' and 'processed' folders under the 'data' path, which are regarded as training and testing input.
+Then it generates 'log' and 'processed' folders under the 'data' path, which would be used in training and testing stages.
 2. Run the 'train.py', which construct model and train the model with 'data/processed/train.xml' and 'data/processed/val.xml'.
-3. Run the 'test.pt', which load the checkpoint learned before and output the test results on 'data/processed/test.xml'
+3. Run the 'test.py', which load the checkpoint learned before and output the test results on 'data/processed/test.xml'